 How to improve indoor air quality has become a major concern for our ever increasing health conscience society.
 Why??
 Because Americans now spend about 90% of their lives indoors with 65% of that time in their own homes.
 The need to improve indoor air quality has also been augmented by the fact that we are building homes that are ever more energy efficient today.

 When I was a kid, we opened the windows and let the fresh air blow in.
 Today this may only happen for a few brief weeks in the Spring before we start our air conditioners.
 And then again in the Fall before we crank up the furnace.

-- Change filters on central cooling and heating systems regularly.
 Not only will you save on your energy bill, but you will improve the IAQ of your home as the air will be able to circulate optimally through the filter.

 Install a carbon monoxide detector for increased peace of mind.